 Pay Attention to the Road - Car Accidents in Florida Can Be Fatal

-- Drivers who don't use a turn signal when changing lanes, and that may be most people in Miami because most people won't let you change lanes if you signal.
+- Drivers who don't use a turn signal when changing lanes: May include most people in Miami because most people won't let you change lanes if you signal.

-- Drivers who cut past a person who is taking too long to make a left on yellow, make a right turn from the middle lane, or stop abruptly to switch lanes.
+- Drivers who cut past a person taking too long to make a left on yellow: They make a right turn from the middle lane or stop abruptly to switch lanes.

 - Drivers who drive over the speed limit on the highway or under the speed limit in the left lane on I-95.

-- Drivers who ignore the school zone, don't notice any of the fluorescent yellow signs and don't acknowledge there's a school nearby.
+- Drivers who ignore the school zone: They don't notice any fluorescent yellow signs and don't acknowledge the schools nearby.

 Injured in a Car Accident in Miami?
 We can Help